Your State-By-State Guide To Super Tuesday

 This is the most important state of Super Tuesday because of its size.
 Its 415 delegates is more than the nine Super Tuesday contests with the lowest delegate totals combined.

 Latinos are expected to make up about 30% of the electorate.
-Sanders won Latinos overwhelmingly in Nevada, and if he runs up the score with them in California, he could be build a formidable pledged-delegate lead.
+Sanders won Latinos overwhelmingly in Nevada, and if he runs up the score with them in California, he could build a formidable pledged-delegate lead.

 Sanders is the heavy favorite here, despite losing to Hillary Clinton in 2016.
-He's spent about $7 million on ads (of the $15.5 million he's spent across Super Tuesday states), according to data as of Feb.
+He has spent about $7 million on ads (of the $15.5 million he has spent across Super Tuesday states), according to data as of Feb.
 27 from Advertising Analytics provided to NPR.

-Biden has spent $0 on California TV ads, and just $4,000 (yes, that's thousand) on digital.
+Biden has spent zero on California TV ads, and just $4,000 (yes, that's thousand) on digital.
 A ray of hope for Biden is also that even though early voting started a month ago, fewer ballots have been returned than in past elections.

 Bloomberg, in contrast, has spent more than $71 million and is currently polling below the 15% threshold required to get any delegates in all of these contests.